What Is Marriott Bonvoy Moments? The Auctions, the 1-Point Drops, and What They Clear At

 What the auctions clear at

 This is where our own data earns its keep, and where most blogs invent numbers.
 We do not.
+Every figure below reads live from our closed-auction archive and updates as new Marriott lots settle, so what you see is current rather than a stale snapshot.

-• Typical range (middle half of closes): roughly 40,000 to 346,750 points
+| Typical range (middle half of closes) | 40,000 to 284,383 points |

 The FIFA "Pkg N" trap